A list of software I use regularly, will keep adding to it as I find more. I try to use Open Source software where possible

 A great download manager that can bypass Capchas, pause and resume etc.

 A cryptocurrency wallet that supports most coins.
 It's not open source, but is super easy to use and you are less likely to lose your cash (it does backups etc).
 Put it on your phone too.
-Very beginner friendly, but misses some advanced features.
+Very beginner friendly, but misses some advanced features, such as setting transaction fees.

 Another cryptocurrency wallet that supports most coins.
 It's not open source, but is very usable.
 Not as good as Exodus, but the benefit of this wallet is that it allows for better control of staking/baking some currencies (Tezos, Tron etc).